Gunnison County Republicans

 This initiative would create a constitutional amendment that would enshrine the right to an abortion in Colorado’s Constitution.
 The measure would also assure that state and local public employees and Medicaid recipients are covered for abortion in their health insurance plans.
 Taxpayers should not have to fund the poor decisions, poor planning, and/or disregard for life that their neighbors suffer from.
 Healthcare payors should not be forced to cover abortion and related procedures.

-AMENDMENT 80 (#138) Statutory Right to School Choice PLEASE READ
+AMENDMENT 80 (#138) Statutory Right to School Choice VOTE NO

 This initiative enshrines the right to school choice into the state Constitution; the right for parents to direct the education of their child to enroll them in a public school, charter school, private school; homeschool them; or send them to another district through open enrollment.
 Given the repeated attacks on charter schools by the legislature and the failed state of public education, parents must continue to have options.
 Yet, some conservative groups are raising the alarm on the language in the measure which gives “a K-12 child the right to school choice” and that “all children have the right to equal opportunity to access a quality education” which they believe will give the government more control over every choice available and usurp parental authority.
 The language is short and concise, but readers should vote their conscience, as voters are wary of education bills that lead to bigger government.